If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

 Some suggest a 4-6-3 NPK, others a 4-5-6, and still others a 2-1-1.

-The simple truth is that you can use a triple-10 but it probably won’t give great results.
+The simple truth is that you can use a triple-10, but 10 10 10 fertilizer for vegetables probably won’t give great results.

 Instead, use a fertilizer designed for tomatoes or the tried-and-true beer method.